Saturday, May 30, 2015

 - Work contract for both Singapore and New York

 - Photos of a specific size that are different to all other visa and passport-sized photos (check the information about photos in the first picture, below)

 Some of the questions asked in their own paperwork (above) are just brilliant!
 Here are a couple of my personal favourites that all people applying for a working visa are required to answer:

 - “Are you coming to the United States to engage in prostitution or unlawful commercialised vice or have you been engaged in prostitution or procuring prostitutes in the last 10 years?”

 - “Have you ever engaged in the recruitment of child soldiers?”

-- “Have you ever been directly involved the coercive transplantation of human organs or bodily tissue?”
+- “Have you ever been directly involved in the coercive transplantation of human organs or bodily tissue?”

-To feel a need to put these questions in an official document means they must happen a lot, but, if you were guilty of any of these, who in their right mind would answer these questions truthfully?
+To feel a need to put these questions in an official document means they must happen a lot, but if you were guilty of any of these infractions, who in their right mind would answer those questions truthfully?
 Well, we could both answer “No” to all of them honestly.
 Now, Anna is an extremely organised woman, but she was a little worried as she didn’t have our original marriage certificate, only a scanned copy.
 She found out this was a requirement not long before the interview, leaving us very little time to get it sent over.
 I guess time would tell whether we needed it or not…